Kshy0/CaMa-Flood-GPU/README.md

 ## Disclaimer

-CaMa-Flood-GPU is in early-stage development and has not been comprehensively validated for scientific or operational use.
-It is intended for research, development, and educational purposes.
+CaMa-Flood-GPU is is intended for research, development, and educational purposes.
 Please verify results independently before relying on them for critical applications.

 ---

 ## License

-Coming soon.
+CaMa-Flood-GPU follows the same Apache 2.0 license as CaMa-Flood, but the datasets are provided under a different license.

 ---